slimjack/IWC/README.md

 - `onReady` - sets the handler to be called once the WindowMonitor is initialized.
 - `setFocus` - sets the focus to specified window.

 `isWindowOpen` method will work properly only after WindowMonitor is initialized (use `isReady` or `onReady` methods).
-This happens because WindowMonitor uses interlocked calls which are executed asynchronously.
+This is because WindowMonitor during initialization uses interlocked calls which are executed asynchronously.

 ####getThisWindowId
 `{string} SJ.iwc.WindowMonitor.getThisWindowId()`